Seibu 101 and 301 series

 Eight four-carriage units are used on Sayama and Seibu Tamagawa Lines.
 One of them was converted to an alternative for electric locomotive, but engages in passenger service when there is no ad hoc work.
 Seibu plans to replace all of them with newer trains (but not brand-new trains) within a few years.

-Those owned by small private railways are used mostly on stopping services on their mainlines, but Chichibu Railway uses them on Express Chichibuji (Kumagaya - Mitsumineguchi).
+Those owned by small private railways are used mostly for stopping services on their mainlines, but Chichibu Railway uses them for Express Chichibuji (Kumagaya - Mitsumineguchi).

 Photos